Silver Gelatin Emulsions

 As to coating,it sticks well to cleared acetate film that retains it's commercially-given gelatin coating, and seems to stick well enough to uncoated acetate, the clear leader you can buy in bulk.
 This will require some experimentation on your part.
 Coat on strips of a manageable length -- say, about 4 feet.
 Dry in total darkness, and be aware that it is light-sensitive film!

-Expose generously, with a flashlight seems to work well.
-It will require some testing to figure out what the right exposure should be, but if you keep the development time constant, this will be the only varialble so this won't be hard.
+Expose generously -- either outside in the sun if you're using it in a camera, or a flashlight seems to work well for contact printing.
+It will require some testing in either case to figure out what the right exposure should be, but if you keep the development time constant, this will be the only varialble so this won't be hard.

 I like to use a very soft brush that picks up a lot of emulsion, and to redip it frequently.
 Multiple coats are fine, and help build up enough thickness so that the maximum density of the final image is extremely high.
 You have to beware, though, too much thickness, which can make the film impossible to fix completely.
 Bear in mind that this is art, not science!
 If you want regular results, use commercial film and send it to a lab, but don't send hand coated film to a lab!